akruszewski/gibl/manuscript/chapter2.md

 We can notice a couple of things from the screenshot above:

 1. In the definitions area, we added some code.
 We notice that we used another built-in syntax called `define` to attach a value (`123`) to a symbol (`a-number`)
-1. In the interactions area, we interacted with something that was already defined in the definitions area (in this case, the interaction was to just display its value)
+1. In the interactions area, we interacted with something that was already defined in the definitions area (in this case, the interaction was to just display its value by referring to the symbol)

 In this book, every Racket program will start with `#lang racket`.
 This means that we will be dealing with Racket's ordinary syntax.
 There are other values this can accept, for example, we can work with a language specialized in drawing graphics, but that is out of context for this book.

 Everything that we type in the definitions area, we can also type in the interactions area and vice-versa.
 To have the definitions available in the interactions area we need to Run the program by navigating to the top menu `Racket > Run`.
 Note that when we Run a program, the interactions area gets cleared.

-If our definitions have references, using the mouse we can hover over the symbol's name and DrRacket will draw a line pointing to the definition of that reference.
-For big and complex programs, it is advised to use this approach to fully understand how one function works, when necessary.
+If our definitions have references, we can hover over the symbol's name using the mouse and DrRacket will draw a line pointing to the definition of that reference.
+For big and complex programs, using this approach may help in uncovering details of how a function works.

 ![Following references in DrRacket](images/drracket-refs.png)